sign-language-processing/sign-language-processing.github.io/src/index.md

 @selvaraj-etal-2022-openhands introduce a open-source [OpenHands](https://github.com/AI4Bharat/OpenHands) library, which consists of standardized pose datasets for different existing sign language datasets and trained checkpoints of 4 pose-based isolated sign language recognition models across 6 languages (American, Argentinian, Chinese, Greek, Indian, and Turkish).
 To address the lack of labelled data, they propose self-supervised pretraining on unlabelled data and curate the largest pose-based pretraining dataset on Indian Sign Language (Indian-SL).
 They establish that pretraining is effective for sign language recognition by demonstrating improved fine-tuning performance especially in low-resource settings and high crosslingual transfer from Indian-SL to few other sign languages.

-@kezar2023improving work based on the [OpenHands](https://github.com/AI4Bharat/OpenHands) library to explicitly recognize the role of phonology to achieve more accurate isolated sign language recognition (ISLR).
+The work of @kezar2023improving based on the [OpenHands](https://github.com/AI4Bharat/OpenHands) library explicitly recognize the role of phonology to achieve more accurate isolated sign language recognition (ISLR).
 To allow additional predictions on phonological characteristics (such as handshape), they combine the phonological annotations in ASL-LEX 2.0 [@sehyr2021asl] with signs in the WLASL 2000 ISLR benchmark [@dataset:li2020word].
 Interestingly, @tavella-etal-2022-wlasl construct a similar dataset aiming just for phonological property recognition in American Sign Language (ASL).

 #### Gloss-to-Pose